-ED 500 Intro to Graduate Education and Technology (1) (required first semester) EFD 615 Leadership in Education (3) EFD 632 Assessment in Education (3) EFD 681 Problems in Education I (3) (to be taken toward the end of the program) EFD 682 Problems in Education II (3) (Prerequisite: EFD 681) (must be taken in the last semester of enrollment) EAD 564 Law and Politics of Education (3) SPE 500 Survey Course in Special Education (3) Students who have not previously satisfied the special education requirement at the undergraduate or gradu- ate level must take SPE 500 and have 0 electives.
+ECG 500 Counseling Principles in Technological Application (3).
+(Students who did not take ED 500 or ECG 500 as a master's student at JSU are required to take the course as part of their Ed.S. program.
+Required in the first semester of enrollment.)
+EFD 615 Leadership (3) EFD 632 Assessment (3) EFD 681 Problems in Education I (3) (To be taken toward the end of the program.)
+EFD 682 Problems in Education II (3) (Prerequisite: EFD 681) IL 564 Law and Ethics (3) (Must be taken in the last semester of enrollment.)
+SPE 500 Survey Course in Special Education (3) (Students who have not previously satisfied the special education requirement at the undergraduate or graduate level must take SPE 500 and have 0 electives.)

-Choose Four from the following
+Choose four from the following

-ECG523Multicultural Issues (3)ECG540Diagnosis and Treatment of the DSM Disorders (3)ECG588Crisis Counseling (3)ECG634Advanced Counseling Theories (3)ECG637Advanced Career Counseling (3)ECG646Advanced Group Procedures in Counseling (3)ECG693Supervision in Counseling (3)
+ECG 540 Diagnosis and Treatment of the DSM Disorders (3)

+ECG 588 Crisis Counseling (3)

+ECG 634 Advanced Counseling Theories (3)

+ECG 637 Advanced Career Counseling (3)

+ECG 646 Advanced Group Procedures in Counseling (3)

+ECG 693 Supervision in Counseling (3)